Zimbra-Community/printpatch-zimlet/README.md

 Print Patch
 ==========

-Patches the built in Zimbra print feature, this Zimlet reduces the number of pages to print by 50% or so saving the environment.
+Patch for the built in Zimbra print feature, this reduces the number of pages to print by 50% (give or take) saving the environment.
 It does so, by not printing (broken) attachment thumbnails.

 If you find Print Patch useful and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk